heroslender/Paper/Contributing.md

 Assuming you already have forked the repository:

 1. Pull the latest changes from the main repository
-2. Type `./applyPatches.sh` in git bash to apply the changes from upstream
+2. Type `./paper patch` in git bash to apply the changes from upstream
 3. cd into `PaperSpigot-Server` for server changes, and `PaperSpigot-API` for api changes

 These directories aren't git repositories in the traditional sense: